Closing Comments On Fearing the LORD…

 - Like a ray of sunlight pouring through your living room window helps you see the flecks in the air; those flecks are ALWAYS there, but at a particular time of day that ray of light highlights those ever-present particles.
 May the Holy Spirit and God’s Word–on Sunday morning AND throughout the week!–highlight and illuminate and reveal the LORD Who is always among us, Who died to be our Savior and Who lives to be our King (Aaron Shust)…

-Let me thus finish with another related benefit of fearing the LORD:
+Let me thus share another related benefit of fearing the LORD:

 Doing so leads to knowing God more deeply.